La Roche Posay Cicaplast Review

 Manganese Gluconate – A gluconic acid salt.
 Used in skincare products as an oil reducer.

-Copper Gluconate A copper salt with wound healing and skin regenerating benefits.
-Also draws excess oils out of this skin.
+Copper Gluconate – A copper salt with wound healing and skin regenerating benefits.
+Also draws excess oils out of the skin.

 Smell, Texture + Consistency